3 Data Preparation in Practice: From Raw Data to Insight

 3.10.2 Handling Missing Values

-The summary() function shows that three variables, workclass, occupation, and native.country, contain missing entries.
-In this dataset, however, missing values are not coded as NA, but as the string "?", a placeholder commonly used in public datasets such as those from the UCI Machine Learning Repository.
-Because R does not automatically recognize "?" as missing, we must recode it manually:
+Inspection of the dataset using summary() reveals that three variables, workclass, occupation, and native_country, contain missing entries.
+In this dataset, however, missing values are not encoded as NA but as the string "?", a placeholder commonly used in public datasets such as those from the UCI Machine Learning Repository.
+Because R does not automatically treat "?" as missing, these values must be recoded explicitly:

 adult[adult == "?"] <- NA